-I've recently become involved with figuring out the vision for a major new product capability.
-This idea has excited many colleagues with the possibilities our successful experiment.
-However, as there are many competing ideas and overlapping viewpoints, it's become obvious that arriving early at a conscious will be crucial.
+I've recently become involved with figuring out the vision for a significant new product capability.
+This idea has excited many colleagues with the possibilities of our successful experiment.
+However, as there are many competing ideas and overlapping viewpoints, it's become evident that arriving early at a conscious will be crucial.

-To help find an acceptable middle ground for everyone, I felt it important to try a different technique and firm up our ideas.
-I chose to write a fake press release and described what we'd like to announce at launch.
-Initially, I thought this a slightly daunting task but after reading Matty Ford's blog post from 2014 I found the concept of working backwards very straightforward.
-The provided template helped me capture the key information and organise my thoughts.
+To help find an acceptable middle ground for everyone, I decided to try a different technique and confirm our ideas, creating a shared understanding.
+I wrote a fake press release to describe what we'd like to announce at the launch.
+Initially, this was a slightly daunting task, but after reading Matty Ford's blog post from 2014, I found the concept of working backwards very straightforward.
+The provided template helped me capture the essential information and organise my thoughts.
 I was also encouraged to try the technique after learning it's been tried and tested by Amazon.

 I found the concept of working backwards really helpful and recommend experimenting with it yourselves.
-I found it cut down the waffle and focus on what was important to share with the reader.
-Where we find agreement, we'll have a common vision which will become our Minimal-Viable-Product or Skateboard Version.
+It cut downs the waffle and focused on what was important to share with the reader.
+Where we find agreement, we'll have a shared vision which will become our Minimal-Viable-Product or Skateboard Version.

-Where your stakeholders and development team find unacceptable gaps you should thoroughly discuss those concerns being careful of emotions.
-The benefit of a fake press release is you can quickly iterate on the content with your stakeholders until you find a shared agreement.
+Where your stakeholders and development team find unacceptable gaps, you should thoroughly discuss those concerns.
+The benefit of a fake press release is you can iterate on content with your stakeholders until you find a shared agreement.
+This experience allowed us to focus on the intended destination upfront.
+From there, we began working backwards a la Amazon.
 Similarly, you could go through the same process of trimming the fat to find a lean deliverable.